 Investors Are Buying (but not spending) Bitcoin

-While investment in cryptocurrency grows, we aren’t necessarily seeing a dramatic increase in the spending of cryptocurrency.
+Despite investments in Bitcoin and cryptocurrency growing, we aren’t necessarily seeing a dramatic increase in the spending of cryptocurrency.

 Perhaps the best example to explain why this may be is the case of Laszlo Hanyacz.